nsh87/mimic-ii-vm/README.md

 files can be downloaded to the VM as part of provisioning (this could take a while, depending on your internet connection).
 You will also be asked how many records you would like to load into the database.
 You can type `all` or a number of records (e.g. `100`).
+A couple things to note:

-There is an issue with non-private prompts for the Ansible provisioner on Vagrant, so all prompts are private and will conceal what you type.
+1. There is an issue with non-private prompts for the Ansible provisioner on Vagrant, so all prompts are private and will conceal what you type.

-Note that loading thousands of records can take several hours, and loading the entire data set will likely run overnight.
+2. Loading thousands of records can take several hours, and loading the entire data set will likely run overnight.

 You can easily delete the VM and reclaim your disk space with `vagrant halt`